vignirk/sparkIt/README.md

 #### Run it!
 1. Locally just do `./gradlew selenium`
 2. Headless mode on servers:
-    * `export DISPLAY=:99`
     * `./gradlew seleniumXvfb`
-    * For some reason, the java process isn't terminated after running headless tests.
-Stop all java processes `sudo killall -9 java` to purge any leftovers.
+    * Stop Java processes after run: `sudo killall -9 java`

 #### And what? ...
 Gradle creates test reports for us.
 Look at the `build/reports` folder for more sweet Gradle juice.